Create index in MongoDB

 backgroundbooleanOptional, Deprecated in MongoDB 4.2

-background: true direct MongoDB to build the index in the background.
+background: true, direct MongoDB to build the index in the background.

-uniquebooleanOptional, Create a unique index so that the collection will not accept insertion or update of documents where the index key value matches an existing value in the index.
+uniquebooleanOptional: Create a unique index so that the collection will not accept insertion or update of documents where the index key value matches an existing value in the index.

-Specify, true to create a unique index.
+Specify true to create a unique index.
 The default value is false.

-namestringOptional, The name of the index is unspecified then MongoDB generates an index name by concatenating the names of the indexed fields.
+namestringOptional: The name of the index is unspecified, then MongoDB generates an index name by concatenating the names of the indexed fields.

-partialFilterExpressiondocumentOptional, the index only references documents that match the filter expression.
+partialFilterExpressiondocumentOptional: the index only references documents that match the filter expression.

-sparsebooleanOptional, If true then index references documents with the specified field.
+sparsebooleanOptional: If true, then index references documents with the specified field.

-expireAfterSecondsintegerOptional, Specifies a value in seconds, to control how long MongoDB retains documents in this collection.
+expireAfterSecondsintegerOptional: Specifies a value in seconds to control how long MongoDB retains documents in this collection.

 weightdocumentsIt denotes the importance of the field relative to the other indexed fields in terms of the score.